Jamsheed Marker: Early life

 Jamsheed Kekobad Ardeshir Marker was born in Hyderabad, India, on 24 November 1922, into a distinguished Parsee (Parsi), or Zoroastrian, family that had been in shipping business.
 His father was Kekobad Ardeshir Marker, who ran the family pharmaceutical business, and his mother was Meherbano Marker nee Pestonji, a homemaker.

 He attended the elite Doon boarding school (The Doon School) in Dehradun, India, and Forman Christian College University in Lahore, Pakistan.

-In early days at school level in Dehradun located in India, Marker played cricket there and later at F.C.
+In early days at school level, in Dehradun located in India, Marker played cricket there and later at F.C.
 College Lahore.

 Career

-During World War II Mr. Marker was an officer in the Royal Indian Naval Volunteer Reserve, commanding a minesweeper.
-He was awarded the Victoria Medal for his military service.
+During World War II, Marker was an officer in the Royal Indian Naval Volunteer Reserve, commanding a minesweeper.
+He was awarded the 1939/45 Star, Burma Star, War Service Medal for his military service.

-He worked in his family business, shipping and pharmaceuticals, after the Second world war ended, and during the 1950s became famous for his radio commentary on cricket, one of Pakistan’s most popular sports.
+He worked in his family business, shipping and pharmaceuticals, after the Second World War ended, and during the 1950s became famous for his radio commentary on cricket, one of Pakistan’s most popular sports.